 5. Elephant (2003)

 Directed by Gus Van Sant, this is another film that draws inspiration from the events of the Columbine High School.
 It shows the lives of a bunch of students who are at different levels of comfort in their high school life.
 Two of these students, influenced by the events in their personal lives, decide to carry out a shooting at the school.
-The other people, unaware of their intentions, lead their lives in a normal way.
+The other people, unaware of their intentions, lead their lives in the usual way.
 You can watch ‘Elephant’ here.

 4. The Class (2007)